Satendra-singh-oos/micro-service/Readme.md

-# Microservice Architecture Demo
+# Micro-Service Architecture Demo

-This project is a learning setup for understanding and implementing microservices architecture using Node.js, TypeScript, and PostgreSQL.
+This project is a learning setup for understanding and implementing micro-services architecture using Node.js, TypeScript, and PostgreSQL.

 ## 📁 Project Structure